-The Company continued to participate as limited partner in PCF II.
-At the end of the fiscal year, PCF II had completed 7 investments in 7 companies creating a geographically and sectorally diverse portfolio in the LATAM region.
+The Company continued to participate as a limited partner in PCF II.
+At the end of the fiscal year, PCF II had completed eight investments in eight companies creating a geographically and sectorally diverse portfolio in the LATAM/ Caribbean region.
 PCF II is continuing to confidently and strategically deploy capital in the region in a timely manner.